matthewstachyra/matthewstachyra/README.md

 - 4 years of management consulting experience as a Consultant at boutique management consulting firm delivering to Fortune 100 life sciences and pharma firms.
 - BS in Psychology/Neuroscience at Boston College, with multi-year research project as Co-PI in Psychology.
 - Combining business and soft skills gained from management consulting with technical skills from MS in Computer Science to contribute to teams in technical capacity as a leader and critical thinker
+- Passionate about rock climbing, camping, abstract poetry, and seeking new hand-foot-eye-coordination challenges.
+(Newest coordination challenge of the near future: balance boarding.)
 - Based in Medford, MA
 - LinkedIn: https://www.linkedin.com/in/matthewstachyra/
 - Email: matthew.stachyra@tufts.edu